Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 </p>

 Sign boards are immovable objects that display a symbol or a word.
 They can be used to create tasks where the agent has to navigate to a specific location or to perform a specific action.

+## Example Configurations

+For a complete list of all spawnable objects and their default values, see the [Arena Objects.yml](/docs/configGuide/Arena-Objects.yaml) file.
+It is ready to use and can be copied and pasted into a configuration file.